shaunjc/GridField_ExtraFields/README.md

                             // Or you can set your own labels, for instance when $this belongs to the other object
                             + array( 'Value' => $this->Title )
                     );
+                // Update Item Detail Form to display Extra Fields for Many Many relationships (optional or in contrast/addition to using other classes)
+                $config->getComponentByType( 'GridFieldDetailForm' )
+                    ->setItemRequestClass( 'GridFieldDetailFormExtra_ItemRequest' );
             }
         }